-In terms of my iron issues, as detailed here, I have since started taking Solgar’s Bisglycinate ‘Gentle Iron’, and have had no side effects.
-I’m going to have my blood test end of next month as originally planned when the doctor put me on Ferrous Fumarate, to see if these over the counter iron tablets do much.
+In terms of my iron issues, as detailed here, I have since started taking Bisglycinate ‘Gentle Iron’, and have had no side effects.
+I’m going to have my blood test end of next month as originally planned when the doctor put me on Ferrous Fumarate (a different type of iron), to see if these over the counter iron tablets do much.

 I also decided to lower my Vitamin D supplements.
-After finding my Vitamin D levels low (41, bottom of the ‘normal range’) in January, my endocrinologist and GP said I could safely dose with up to 10,000iu a day, as well as other sources, so I have done this for over six months and started to suspect that I needed to drop it again soon.
-I was starting to have some on-off upset stomach symptoms so I have dropped it to 5,000iu a day, and the symptoms have stopped.
-I think that’s a sign my D is optimal.
-Unfortunately I can’t get it tested to really see, right now.
-But hopefully I can just stick to 5,000iu a day now.
+After finding my Vitamin D levels low (41, bottom of the ‘normal range’) in January, my endocrinologist and GP said I could safely dose with up to 10,000iu a day, so I have done this for over six months and started to suspect that I needed to drop it again soon.

-I also bought an at-home blood sugar testing kit, and apart from my blood sugar levels being on the low side of the normal range, it seems fine and my diet seems well balanced, so I don’t think my blood sugar is necessarily an issue.
+I also bought an at-home blood sugar testing kit, and apart from my blood sugar levels being on the low side of the normal range occasionally, it seems fine and my diet is well-balanced, so I don’t think my blood sugar is necessarily an issue.